 Never set a goal without identifying the next step that you need to take.
 For example, it could be to research or to schedule an appointment.
 Choose a simple step that’s in your comfort zone.
 I like to identify 2-3 next steps and checking these off helps me create a sense of achievement and helps me enjoy the process.

 Pick the next step and schedule it on your calendar.
 In this way, you start making regular progress on the things that matter to you.
 You will be able to create an EPIC Life!

 Goal writing and re-writing will increase your goal focus, your goal commitment, and your goal follow-through.
 Schedule time every day, week and quarter for a review.

 I have prepared a special SMARTER goal setting template and the Annual Goal Setting Process Template.

-Here is my annual goal setting process.
-This 20-minute video will take you through a seven-step powerful step-by-step goal setting process I follow.
+Here is my annual goal getting process.
+This 20-minute video will take you through a seven-step powerful step-by-step goal-getting process I follow.
 I have been following this for many years and it really has helped me craft an extraordinary and epic life.
 Use this process to help set up the coming year as the BEST YEAR EVER!

 3 Steps to Inevitable Goal Achievement.

 - Have a clear outcome – I have already shared the SMARTER goal setting process above.